Skip to main content

 • Perform any other job duties as delegated by Chief Electrician or Chief of Maintenance.

-Physical Demands: The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
-While performing the duties of this job the employee is continuously required to use continuous hand, arm and finger manipulation while performing the daily IT Specialist job function; continuously walking, stooping, kneeling, crouching, crawling, and standing/walking on steel railways requiring balance.
+The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
+While performing the duties of this job the employee is continuously required to sit; use continuous hand, arm and finger manipulation while performing the daily Assistant Plumbing job function; continuously walking, stooping, kneeling, crouching, crawling, and standing/walking on steel railways requiring balance.
 Environment requires climbing steep stairwells, so comfortable clothing and shoes with non-skid soles are recommended.
-The employee is frequently required to lift 25-50 pounds.
-The vision requirements include: clear concise, close/distance vision, peripheral vision, depth perception and the ability to adjust focus
+The employee is frequently required to lift up to 25-50 pounds.
+The vision requirements include clear concise, close/distance vision, peripheral vision, depth perception and ability to adjust focus.

-Manages assignments relevant to painting tasks, hull preservation, proper deck maintenance and overall deck shipboard responsibilities.
+To complete assignments relevant to painting tasks, hull preservation, proper deck maintenance, and overall deck shipboard responsibilities.
 Maintains and preserves USS Lexington.
-To demonstrate proper boatswains seamanship ethics and principals.
+To demonstrate the ability to perform boatswains’ work, seamanship ethics and principles.

 Responsibilities: